Chibullz023/Chibullz023/README.md

 ## IT Professional specializing in Web Development and Web Design

 Working with technology is something I've always enjoyed.
 After graduating from college with a Bachelor's in Computer Information Systems in 2018, my eagerness to learn more about the different Programing languages and Trends in the IT field lead me to finding a career in this industry.
-At the moment, I am currently working as a Web Developer in Higher education for JJC.
+At the moment, I am currently working as a Web Developer in Higher education for Joliet Junior College.

 <br />

-- 🌱 I’m currently learning: Drupal 9/10, Acquia Cloud IDE, Sharepoint Online, and most recently will be learning PowerApps and how to best implement them with a Website.
+- 🌱 I’m currently learning: Drupal 11, Acquia Cloud IDE, Sharepoint Online, Microsoft 365 and PowerApps, learning to implement all these features with our Website.

-- ⚡ Fun fact: In addition to tech news, I enjoy watching NFL, Basketball, Anime, and Documentaries (Mainly Animal Docs) in my spare time as well as video games!!!
+- ⚡ Fun fact: In addition to tech news, I enjoy watching Sports, Anime, and Documentaries (Mainly Animal Docs) in my spare time as well as video games!!!

 <br />